millerv2/BioinformaticsPrograms/DailyProgressLog.md

 We talked about how it might be a good idea to use this as some sort of template for a simple Snakemake pipeline I develop, maybe with just a QC and trimming step for ONT RNA-seq reads.

+# Daily Progress 6/28/21

+## Review
+This morning I figured it would be prudent to start of the week by just reviewing some of what I've been learning the past week and a half, from how ONT sequencers work and how the data is processed, to the workings of Github, the Biowulf HPC, and Snakemake.
+I've been keeping a notebook each day on my daily task so I've just reviewed this over to tie up any loose ends.